Noise-Adaptive Regularization for Robust Multi-Label Remote Sensing Image Classification: Dataset Description and Experimental Design

 \subsection{Experimental Setup}

 All experiments are conducted using a ResNet-18 architecture initialized with random weights, implemented via \texttt{PyTorch} \cite{falcon_pytorch_2019}.
 The models are trained for 30 epochs with the AdamW optimizer and a batch size of 128.
 We apply a cosine annealing learning rate schedule with an initial learning rate of $1\times10^{-4}$ and 100 warm-up steps.
+No data augmentation is applied during training, validation, or testing in order to avoid introducing additional confounding factors and to ensure that performance differences can be attributed to the compared noise-robust learning methods.
 For each configuration, three independent runs are performed, and the reported results represent the mean test set performance in mean average precision (mAP) macro of the best model selected according to validation performance.
 All experiments are executed on NVIDIA H100 PCIe GPUs with 81 GB of memory.